Death in Dunwich: Reception

+In Issue 26 of Abyss, Dave Nalle called this "a fascinating and innovative scenario ...
+The art is bad, the mapping and design fairly basic, but the idea and content of this scenario are first rate."
+However, Nalle noted that "There is a lot of nice, but lengthy background and explication ... to run it really well, you might have to xerox almost all of the text to hand out piece by piece."
+Nalle also pointed out "if the players don't follow the intended course or get side-tracked too often, they may never get straightened out."
+Despite this, Nalle concluded, "On the whole though, the way the scenario is presented makes what is a fairly straightforward Call of Cthulhu situation quite intriguing, adding a whole new dimension.
+Give it a try."

 Jon Sutherland reviewed Death in Dunwich for White Dwarf #48, giving it an overall rating of 8 out of 10, and stated that "Death in Dunwich can be interesting, frustrating and terminal and consequently is the better of the two [when compared to Arkham Evil]."

 Larry DiTillio reviewed Death in Dunwich for Different Worlds magazine and stated that "Summing up, Death in Dunwich leaves a lot to be desired in terms of a Cthulhu scenario.
 The two brotherhoods are interesting but not too well-developed.
 The investigators will not learn much of anything about the Cthulhu mythos [...] and the best thing about it from the stand point is the detailing of Dunwich itself.
 On the other hand, with a little bit of hole-plugging and expansion, the mystery itself might make a good change of pace scenario in a Cthulhu campaign.
 My recommendation: think it over before buying and if you do buy it, keep a grain of salt handy for the designer's suggestions."